pypa/setuptools/docs/userguide/miscellaneous.rst

 For the most common use cases, ``setuptools`` will automatically find out which files are necessary for distributing the package.
-This includes all :term:`pure Python modules <Pure Module>` in the ``py_modules`` or ``packages`` configuration, and the C sources (but not C headers) listed as part of extensions when creating a :term:`Source Distribution (or "sdist")`.
+These include all :term:`pure Python modules <Pure Module>` in the ``py_modules`` or ``packages`` configuration, and the C sources (but not C headers) listed as part of extensions when creating a :term:`source distribution (or "sdist")`.

 However, when building more complex packages (e.g. packages that include non-Python files, or that need to use custom C headers), you might find that not all files present in your project folder are included in package :term:`distribution archive <Distribution Package>`.

-In these situations you can use a ``setuptools`` :ref:`plugin <Adding Support for Revision Control Systems>`, such as :pypi:`setuptools-scm` or :pypi:`setuptools-svn` to automatically include all files tracked by your Revision Control System into the ``sdist``.
+If you are using a :wiki:`Revision Control System`, such as git_ or mercurial_, and your source distributions only need to include files that you're tracking in revision control, you can use a ``setuptools`` :ref:`plugin <Adding Support for Revision Control Systems>`, such as :pypi:`setuptools-scm` or :pypi:`setuptools-svn` to automatically include all tracked files into the ``sdist``.

 .. _Using MANIFEST.in:

-Alternatively, if you need finer control, you can add a ``MANIFEST.in`` file at the root of your project.
+Alternatively, if you need finer control over the files (e.g. you don't want to distribute :wiki:`CI/CD`-related files) or you need automatically generated files, you can add a ``MANIFEST.in`` file at the root of your project, to specify any files that the default file location algorithm doesn't catch.

 This file contains instructions that tell ``setuptools`` which files exactly should be part of the ``sdist`` (or not).
 A comprehensive guide to ``MANIFEST.in`` syntax is available at the